ysufender/JASM/README.md

 ### Installation

-You can either grab the compiled binaries from the release section, or you can buld JASM from source.
+You can either grab the compiled binaries from the release section, or build JASM from source.

-Also a link to the docs here.
+#### Building From The Source

+--Link To Build.md--

+### Basic Usage

+### JASM Introduction

+--Link To Docs--

 ## Contributing

-Contributing standarts here.
+Since I don't really have **any** kind of experience in open source and development in general, I'll probably be satisfied with the state of JASM and move on.
+That doesn't mean I won't maintain it but new features might not be implemented quickly as the time passes.
+So every inch of help is much greatly appreciated, just don't forget to add your name to CONTRIBUTORS.md and also don't forget to update necessary documents in the repository when you add/remove a dependency/feature/bug.
+If you are new around here like me, take a look at --Contributing.md link here--!